-Once the hearings for a particular tranche have finished, all open evidence considered as part of that tranche will be published.
+Throughout the hearings for a particular tranche, all open evidence considered as part of that tranche will be published.
 This includes witness statements, subject to any restriction order redactions.

 The Inquiry is conducting an officer-by-officer investigation of former undercover police officers from the Special Demonstration Squad, National Public Order Intelligence Unit and units from other police forces.
 As part of this, officers, those responsible for managing them, and those affected by a deployment, will be asked to produce witness statements.

 As part of the statements, each individual will be asked to cover a set of questions specific to their experience.

 Former officers are approached first to allow the managers and non-state core participants the opportunity to see the officer’s responses, subject to any necessary restriction order redactions, before issuing their own statements.

 Do I need to be a core participant to get my legal costs paid?2019-08-05T14:14:19+00:00